valkey-io/valkey-doc/docs/management/sentinel.md

 ### SDOWN and ODOWN failure state

-Redis Sentinel has two different concepts of *being down*, one is called a *Subjectively Down* condition (SDOWN) and is a down condition that is local to a given Sentinel instance.
+Valkey Sentinel has two different concepts of *being down*, one is called a *Subjectively Down* condition (SDOWN) and is a down condition that is local to a given Sentinel instance.
 Another is called *Objectively Down* condition (ODOWN) and is reached when enough Sentinels (at least the